 - Some fees could apply: Lenders may require an origination fee or prepayment fee for paying off the loan before the end of the term.

 - Cash-out setbacks: You cannot cash out your CD until after you’ve paid off the loan.

 Does a CD loan build credit?

-The short answer is yes.
+CD loans do build credit if you use them wisely.
 With its low risk and low interest rate, a CD loan can offer a good route for establishing or rebuilding credit.
 However, using a CD-secured personal loan to improve your credit score will work only if you make the payments in full and on time.

 Who is a CD loan best for?

-How to apply
+How to apply for a CD loan

 Alternatives to CD loans